Use Unity Catalog with your Delta Live Tables pipelines

 , INFORMATION_SCHEMA

-, or the Catalog Explorer to examine the existing row filters and column masks that apply to a given materialized view or streaming table.
+, or the Catalog Explorer to examine the existing row filters and column masks that apply to a given materialized view or Streaming table.
 This functionality allows users to audit and review data access and protection measures on materialized views and streaming tables.